jeetpatel2703/HNutrition/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.

+## How to Contribute

+   1. Fork the repository and clone it to your local machine.
+   2. Create a new branch for your feature or bugfix.
+   3. Make your changes and commit them with clear, descriptive commit messages.
+   4. Push your changes to your fork.
+   5. Submit a pull request to the `main` branch of the original repository.

+## Coding Standards

+   - Follow the existing coding style.
+   - Write clear and concise commit messages.
+   - Add comments to your code where necessary.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.